pacofeng/frontendmaster-webpack-4-fundamentals/README.md

     "dev": "npm run webpack-dev-server -- --env.mode development --hot" },
 ```
-* mini-css-extract-plugin: This plugin extracts CSS into separate files.
+* **mini-css-extract-plugin**: This plugin extracts CSS into separate files.
 It creates a CSS file per JS file which contains CSS.
 It supports On-Demand-Loading of CSS and SourceMaps.
 ```
 npm install --save-dev mini-css-extract-plugin
 ```